CtrlK

 Actionability

 Provides fully executable bash commands throughout, with specific git and gh CLI commands that are copy-paste ready.
-The code blocks are complete and concrete, not pseudocode.
+The PR creation template and test verification commands are concrete and complete.

 3 / 3